YidingWang05/BlackJack-Simulator/logbook.md

 Finished the basic game.
 Now it can play with minimum option (`buy-in`, `hit` and `stand`).

 next stage:
-Finish `Advanced rules` add `blackjack check` to check if player or dealer has `blackjack` and pay out accordingly
+- Finish `Advanced rules` add `blackjack check` to check if player or dealer has `blackjack` and pay out accordingly

 ### 04/08/2025
-Finished the `multi-hand` function.
+- Finished the `multi-hand` function.
 Got prepared for `split`.
 Too many loops used--potentially to be improved.
+- Finished the `last card`.
+This mimic the real situation, dealer will shuffle the cards again when there are too less card left in the shoe.
+    - In the real casino, the last card is marked by a coloured card that inserted in to the decks.
+This "marker" will be inserted by human dealer and therefore, it's impossible to ensure the same position each time.
+To simulate this, in this project, I use a random number to choose a position near the end of the decks.

 Note:
-A difficulty is `bust` check.
+- A difficulty is `bust` check.
 For `multi-hand` game, if all player's hand bust, dealer will skip drawing cards for them.
 Also, once a player bust, this hand will be instantly lose.

-An idea is that directly `pop()` the busted hand, when the `player` list is empty, we skip drawing cards for dealer.
+- An idea is that directly `pop()` the busted hand, when the `player` list is empty, we skip drawing cards for dealer.
-pro: easy algo, less complexity, reduce the number of loops used.
+  - pro: easy algo, less complexity, reduce the number of loops used.
-con: might be confusing for real user.
+  - con: might be confusing for real user.